 Last night my Hodge Unit bride called me with good news that her husband was up for Furlough in a few weeks.
 I love getting updates from my clients and hearing happy endings.

 This month, my Estes bride will also finally be reunited with her husband.
 A few months ago, my Hutchins State Jail bride said goodbye to weekends visits and hello to her husband.
 Maria like all of my prison wives was thrilled to begin life beyond the razor wire.

 Weekend visits to Texas Prisons often involve long drives for my clients.
 Phone calls are also a huge expense.
 It’s not easy or inexpensive to be the “bride or groom on the outside.”
 Being on the outside is expensive.

-A lot of people assume that my clients were pen pals but, the truth is that very few of my clients (less than 2%) were pen pals.
 All of my clients (male or female) share their love story with me voluntarily.
 They often tell me how they met and when and how a mistake caused them to lose their love to Lock Up.